Yichen Xu

 at IIIS, Tsinghua University

-I am supervised by Prof. Zhilin Yang, and working on designing and pretraining large-scale language models for code generation as the project of my Bachelor's thesis.
+I was supervised by Prof. Zhilin Yang, working on designing and pretraining large-scale language models for code generation.
+I contributed to the early stage of CodeGeeX.

 Publications